tari-project/rfcs/src/RFC-0001_overview.md

 Tari overcomes this constraint by building two layers:

 1. A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.
-2. A DAN consisting of a highly scalable, efficient side-chain that each manages the state of all digital asset.
+2. A DAN consisting of a highly scalable, efficient side-chain that each manages the state of all digital asset, called the Ootle.

-The DAN layer gives up some security guarantees in exchange for performance.
+The Ootle layer gives up some security guarantees in exchange for performance.
 However, in the case of a liveness failure (wherein parts of the DAN cannot make progress), the base layer intervenes to break the deadlock and allow the DAN to continue.